boddhisattva/shop/README.md

 ## About

 This is a program to meet Alice's shopping related requirements in order to organize a hackathon.
 Alice needs to shop for these items from the [Shopicruit store](http://shopicruit.myshopify.com/).
+Please consider reading [this document](https://github.com/boddhisattva/shop/blob/master/rationale_behind_some_code_related_design_decisions.md) for the rationale behind some code related design decisions as part of this application

 The checklist of her requirements include: